 What is moderate?
 It depends on who you ask, but here are some pretty safe numbers.

-~No more than 3-4 oz of organic pasteur raised chicken per day
+~No more than 3-4 oz of organic pasture-raised chicken per day

-~No more than 3 oz of grass fed cheese per day
+~No more than 3 oz of cheese per day

-~No more than 6 oz of grass fed yogurt per day
+~No more than 6 oz of yogurt (greek yogurt is better) per day

-Level 5 of the Mediterranean Pyramid: Meats and Sweets
+Level 5 of the Mediterranean Diet Food Pyramid: Meats and Sweets